bob123456678/TrainControl/Readme.md

     - Improved the autonomy JSON UI
         - Added option to load graph JSON from a file (to make managing presets easier)
         - Added option to save graph JSON to a file
-    - Integrated a layout editor app to allow for the editing of track diagrams (Windows only)
-        - Added an edit button to each layout page; this automatically opens the editor
-        - A basic starting layout will automatically be loaded if no CS2 is detected and no layout path has been manually specified
-        - Added button to the Tools tab to initialize an empty layout on demand
-    - Custom icons can now be chosen for locomotives, even if no icon is selected in the Central Station
-    - Custom function icons can now be chosen for locomotives, even if no icon is selected in the Central Station
-    - Track diagram improvements
-        - Added support for page links (pfeil) which change the active diagram page when clicked
-        - Updated overpass track diagram icons
-        - Added a button to revert to the CS2 layout when currently using a local layout
-        - Fixed UI errors when TrainControl was run without a layout
-        - Fixed bug where empty rows/columns in layouts were not rendered correctly
-        - Text labels will now be rendered on any tile with a .text property

     - Different instances of TrainControl will now use unique track diagram and IP preferences
     - Fixed bug where orphan feedback IDs could become undeletable in TrainControl's database